AsiaSzych/Tree_of_Life/tests/tests.md

 * https://github.com/ila/Newick-validator - tool for faster validation
 * https://etetoolkit.org/docs/2.3/tutorial/tutorial_trees.html#reading-newick-trees - toolkit for working with trees, if it is possible to pass newick string to tree class it means that the string is valid, but it's important to take care of *format* parameter

-# Compare trees based on newick
+# Case #3 Compare trees based on newick

 ### Input
 2 paths to files - reference file and testing file, both containing string in newick format representing tree